SUSAN GUTTRIDGE, BC MC, CCC

 0 Comments

-When I first told my Nonna that I was going to be a Counsellor, I was 20 years old and had just switched out of an orientation to teaching stream in university to a Psychology major.
-With an appalled look on her face and an emphatic inhale, she stated in her thick Italian accent “Why you wanna sit and listen to peoples’ problems?”
-It wasn’t a question, but rather a statement laced with judgment and condescension.
-My response was something along the lines of “I can’t explain it”.
-I suppressed my headstrong must-fight-for-what-I-believe-in feisty inner warrior and simply hugged her.
+When I first told my Nonna that I was going to be a Counsellor, I was 20 years old and had just switched from an orientation to a teaching stream in university to a Psychology major.
+With an appalled look on her face and an emphatic inhale through her teeth, she stated in her thick Italian accent, “Why you wanna sit and listen to peoples’ problems?”
+It wasn’t a question, but rather an accusation laced with judgment and condescension.
+I remember feeling mildly taken aback, yet I was also accustomed to her strong desire for privacy and her tendency to express herself without censoring her responses.
+My own response all those years ago was something along the lines of “I can’t explain it”.
+And of course, I suppressed my headstrong must-fight-for-what-I-believe-in feisty inner warrior and simply hugged her.

 Picture